FUZZFACED

 From 2018 on rosewood was replaced, due to the new CITES regulations on its use, by the Indian Laurel in the whole series.

-Introduced in 2008, this series, made in China, reproduced the Stratocasters of the '50s and '60s but at reasonable prices and without being too vintage correct.
-It was to be marketed in 2007, on the occasion of the Squier’s 25th anniversary, but a chain of setbacks in the development phase delayed its launch by a year.
+The Classic Vibe series was introduced in 2008 by will of Chris Gill, who became the new Product Manager when Justin Norvell left Squier in 2005 to become Senior Marketing Manager for Fender, to “impart the vibe of classic Fender designs.”
+It was to be marketed in 2007, on the occasion of Squier’s 25th anniversary, but a chain of setbacks in the development phase delayed its launch by a year.

 The Classic Vibe '50s Stratocaster was presented in the Fender catalog as a guitar with the unmistakable tone of the '50s.
-At first available in the 2-Color Sunburst finish with tortoise shell pickguard, it had a sound reminiscent of the golden years of Fender: authentic, clear and brilliant, with an incredible sustain that was made possible by a set of pickups in Alnico III custom staggered which provided a better balance of volume from string to string.
+At first available in the 2-Color Sunburst finish with tortoise shell pickguard, it had a sound reminiscent of the golden years of Fender: authentic, clear and brilliant, with an incredible sustain that was made possible by a set of Fender STA5 pickups in Alnico III custom staggered which provided a better balance of volume from string to string.

-The series was renewed many times during the years with new finishes and some limited editions, including, in 2013, the FSR '50s Candy Apple Red and '60s Lake Placid Blue, both with matching headstock, and with the addition of the left handed in 2012.
+The series was renewed many times during the years with new finishes and some limited editions, including, in 2013, the FSR '50s Candy Apple Red and '60s Lake Placid Blue, both with matching headstock, and with the addition of the left-handed in 2012.

 FSR Classic Vibe '50s Stratocaster Candy Apple Red